verdarge/VerdStudio/README.md

 Remarks
 -------
-VERD Studio and VERD Debugger communicates with sockets during debugging a VERD program.
+VERD Studio and VERD Debugger communicate with sockets during debugging a VERD program.
 VERD Debugger listens on port **8887** by default.
 If this port is used by another process in your system you can change default port by changing **port_address** file located in installation folder.

 Example Database and Workspace
 -------